rubennc91/ruben-nieto/content/home/experience.md

   location = "Móstoles (Madrid) - Spain"
   date_start = "2021-11-01"
   date_end = ""
-  description = """
-  In the 2022-23 academic year I taught:
+  description = """In the 2022-23 academic year I taught:
 	* Theory lesson and Laboratory of Design Of Electronic Circuits And Systems (1S).
 Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
 	* Theory lesson and Laboratory of Electronic Systems Design (2S).
 Bachelors Degree in Industrial Technologies Engineering .
-[ES]
+[ES]"""
 # In the 2021-22 academic year I taught:
 # * Laboratory of Digital Electronic Systems (1S).
 Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
 # * Laboratory of Electrical and Electronic Engineering (1S).
 Bachelors Degree in Chemical Engineering.
 [ES]
 # * Laboratory of Electrical Engineering and Electronics for the Materials Engineering Bachelors Degree.
 [ES]
 # * Laboratory of Electrical Engineering and Electronics for the Mechanical Engineering Bachelors Degree.
 [ES]
 # * Laboratory of Analog Electronics for the Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
 # * Laboratory of Fundamentals of Engineering of Electrical Engineering for the Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
 # * Laboratory of Automatic Regulation I for the Bachelors Degree in Industrial Electronics and Automation Engineering.
 [ES]
-  """

 [[experience]]
   title = "Visiting Professor"